wikimedia/mediawiki-extensions-Wikibase/view/lib/wikibase-tainted-ref/README.md

 It is executed by `src/init.ts` when part of a Wikibase page.

-`src/init.ts` contains code that is bound to the window environment present in Mediawiki/Wikibase.
+`src/init.ts` contains code that is bound to the window environment present in MediaWiki/Wikibase.
 It uses [ResourceLoader](https://www.mediawiki.org/wiki/ResourceLoader) to load the rest of the application.

 `src/tainted-ref.init.ts` is built into `dist/tainted-ref.init.js` and runs the exported function of init.ts after page load.

 ### Hooks
-This application listens to hooks fired by the Mediawiki UI and then proceeds to handle them. e.g. by dispatching vuex actions or running other code.
+This application listens to hooks fired by the MediaWiki UI and then proceeds to handle them. e.g. by dispatching vuex actions or running other code.

 How hooks are handled is defined in `src/MWHookHandler.ts`